syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/how-to.md

 {% endhighlight %}

-We would like to let you know that our Schedule control is not directly compatible with Outlook calendar object, as it returns the COM object.
+Schedule control is not directly compatible with the Outlook calendar object, as it returns the COM object.
 Therefore, in order to bind the schedule control with those data retrieved from outlook, then it is necessary to convert the COM object into the schedule acceptable object format.
 To do so add the following code example in your code behind.

 {% highlight c# %}